rschmehl/awesco.eu/content/authors/jonas-koenemann/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Jonas Koenemann was Marie-Skłodowska-Curie Fellow at Ampyx Power BV, working with [Soeren Sieberling](/authors/soeren-sieberling) and Prof. Dr. [Moritz Diehl](/authors/moritz-diehl/).
+Jonas Koenemann was Marie-Skłodowska-Curie Fellow at Ampyx Power BV, working with [Soeren Sieberling](/authors/soeren-sieberling).
+He was affiliated with the University of Freiburg, collaborating with Prof. Dr. [Moritz Diehl](/authors/moritz-diehl/).
 His research was focused on the [control of launching and landing the tethered aircraft on a launch platform](/project/esr09/).
-He has developed the open source tool [openAWE](https://github.com/openawe/openawe).
-He currently works as PhD researcher at the University of Freiburg and is continuing the development of the Open Optimal Control Library [openOCL](https://openocl.org/).
+Within this frame he developed the open source software tools [openAWE](https://github.com/openawe/openawe) and [openOCL](https://openocl.org/).
+Before starting his doctoral research, he spent one semester of his studies at the [University of La Laguna](https://www.ull.es/en/), Spain, and completed a 7 months internship at the [LAAS-CNRS institute](https://www.laas.fr/public/en) in Toulouse, France, with novel results in applying non-linear model predictive control to a full-size humanoid robot.
+At present he is PhD researcher at the University of Freiburg, working with Prof. Dr. [Moritz Diehl](/authors/moritz-diehl/) and continuing the development of open source software tools and specific applications, such as [modeling for reinforcement learning and optimal control](https://medium.com/@JonasCoen/modeling-for-reinforcement-learning-and-optimal-control-double-pendulum-on-a-cart-394f46b7ec7e).